 Most of the Island’s surface drainage has long relied upon the major outfalls adjacent to the marsh.
 The two major watershed basins drain water from highland areas through reinforced concrete pipes (RCP), open ditches, and surface sheet-flow.
 The Town should encourage SCDOT and Charleston County to improve all pipes, ditches, and outfall junction devices to prevent leakages; and, retrofit pipes with backflow prevention devices to prevent the counter flow of stormwater drainage during king tides, storm surge and rising sea levels.

+The drainage outfalls have now been identified as the first step towards improving the island-wide stormwater infrastructure; without functional outfalls the entire system will back up no matter how well it is conveying stormwater towards the outfalls.

 Action 3: Enforcement of Local Regulations

 Non-conversion Agreements: Non-conversion agreements are a Town strategy for ensuring newly constructed projects remain in compliance with local regulations.
 Each agreement is considered mandatory prior to allowing the use of a new facility.
 The agreemeent serves as a deed restriction on the property that confirms no modifications or conversion of enclosed space will occur below the FEMA Base Flood Elevation.